\textsc{Lethe}: Principled Dual-Stream Update for Persistent Knowledge Erasure in Federated Unlearning: Abstract

 \section{Abstract}

-Federated unlearning (FU) aims to erase designated client-level, class-level, or sample-level knowledge from a global model.
-Existing studies commonly assume that the collaboration ends up with the unlearning operation, overlooking the follow-up situation where the federated training continues over the remaining data.
-We identify a critical failure mode, termed \emph{Knowledge resurfacing}, by revealing that continued training can re-activate unlearned knowledge and cause the removed influence to resurface in the global model.
-To address this, we propose \textsc{Lethe}, a novel federated unlearning method that de-correlates knowledge to be unlearned from knowledge to be retained, ensuring persistent erasure during continued training. \textsc{Lethe} follows a Reshape--Rectify--Restore pipeline: a temporary adapter is first trained with gradient ascent on the unlearning data to obtain magnified updates, which is then used as corrective signals to diverge layer-wise rectification on the remaining updates in two streams.
-Finally, the adapter is removed and a short recovery stage is performed on the retained data.
-Our experiments show that \textsc{Lethe} supports unlearning in the federated system at all levels in a unified manner and maintains superior persistence (Resurfacing Rate $<$1\% in most cases) even after numerous rounds of follow-up training.
+Federated unlearning (FU) aims to erase knowledge from a global model.
+Existing studies commonly assume that federated collaboration terminates after unlearning, overlooking a deployment-realistic scenario where training continues on the remaining clients after deletion requests are fulfilled.
+In this work, we identify a critical failure mode, termed \emph{knowledge resurfacing}, revealing that continued training on retained data alone can reactivate unlearned knowledge in a few rounds.
+Empirically, we demonstrate that many state-of-the-art FU methods are prone to knowledge resurfacing.
+Then we propose \textsc{Lethe}, a novel unlearning method for persistent knowledge erasure under federated settings. \textsc{Lethe} in each iteration operates on a forget stream from the unlearning client and a retain stream from the retained clients.
+It redirects the unlearning steps towards the region where the two steams anti-align so that retained-data training is discouraged from moving back towards the forgotten knowledge.
+Consequently, \textsc{Lethe} ensures stronger unlearning persistence during subsequent federated training.
+Extensive experiments across diverse models, datasets, and unlearning levels validate that \textsc{Lethe} supports all levels of unlearning in a unified manner across both CV and NLP tasks, demonstrating consistently low RR (below $1\%$ in most cases) even after extremely long horizon of follow-up training.